Optimal anytime regret with two experts: Discussion of results and techniques

 \subsection{Statement of results}

 \SubsectionName{StatementOfResults}

-To state our main theorem and our algorithm, we must define two special functions.
+To state our results, we require two definitions.

-The first one is the well-known imaginary error function.
-The second one is a confluent hypergeometric function with certain parameters, as discussed in \Appendix{hyper}.
-A key constant used throughout this paper is $\gamma$, which is the smallest\footnote{ In fact, $\gamma$ is the \emph{unique} positive root.
-See \Fact{M0_unique_root}. } positive root of $M_0(x^2/2)$, i.e.,
+The first is the imaginary error function, a well-known special function that relates to the Gaussian error function.
+The second is an example of a confluent hypergeometric function, a very broad class of special functions that includes, e.g., Bessel functions and Laguerre polynomials.
+(See \Subsection{hyper} for formal definitions.)
+Our analysis makes use of a few elementary properties of these functions.
+A key constant used in this paper is $\gamma$, which is defined to be the smallest\footnote{ In fact, $\gamma$ is the \emph{unique} positive root.
+See \Fact{M0_unique_root}. } positive root\footnote{ The \emph{roots} of certain confluent hypergeometric functions have appeared in studying some natural phenomena of Brownian motion; for some examples see \cite{Breiman,Davis76,GreenwoodPerkins,Perkins}.} of $M_0(x^2/2)$, i.e.,

-It is known that the constant $\gamma$ relates to the slow points\footnote{$\gamma$ is the smallest value such that Brownian motion almost surely has a two-sided $\gamma$-slow point~\cite{Perkins}.
-We will not use this fact.} of Brownian motion \cite[\S 10.3]{MortersPeres}.

 \begin{theorem}[Main result] \TheoremName{main} In the anytime setting with two experts, the minimax optimal normalized regret (over deterministic algorithms $\cA$ and adversaries $\cB$) is

 \end{theorem}